Favorite Interview Questions of Nonprofit Employers

-"For frontline solicitors, I tend always to ask, "Describe for me--without using names or other identifying details--the most difficult solicitation you ever conducted and tell me what made it more challenging than most.
+"For frontline solicitors (fundraisers), I tend always to ask, "Describe for me--without using names or other identifying details--the most challenging solicitation you ever conducted and tell me what made it more challenging than most.

 "One possibly useful all-purpose question (especially for smaller, less visible organizations) is 'Before you decided to apply for this job here at XYZ, what had you heard about us?'
 It's perfectly fine if the applicant had never heard of XYZ--it's all in how she frames her discovery.
 Susan Ruderman, Boston area philanthropy consultant.